raymond-lam/priority-q/README.md

 The parameters of the testing function are: the current element, the position of the current element in the priority queue, and a reference to the priority queue.
 The testing function should return `true` if it is satisfied, and `false` otherewise.

+### forEach(callback[, thisArg]);

+Calls the provided function `callback` once for each element in the priority queue in sorted order.
+The context in which `callback` is called is `thisArg`.

+The parameters of the `callback` function are: the current element, the position of the current element in the priority queue, and a reference to the priority queue.

 ### includes(searchElement[, fromIndex])

 Searches the priority queue for the given `searchElement` and returns `true` if found, `false` otherwise.
 Optionally specify `fromIndex` to start the search at that position in the priority queue.
 A negative `fromIndex` will start the search at position `length + fromIndex`.